Tag: Book Discussion

 Evening Book Club: 3rd Tuesdays at 6 PM

 The Evening Book Club meet the 3rd Tuesday of each month to discuss a title chosen by the group.
 Why not join in, take an hour and talk about this month’s book.
 Hear what others have to say and enjoy the conversations.
 Books to be discussed are available for loan at the main circulation desk.
-Join us on these dates: January 21st – The Medicine Woman of Galveston by Amanda… Read more
+Join us on these dates: June 17th – The Second Worst Restaurant in France by… Read more

 T/ween Book Discussion: Wednesday, 2/5/25 at 6 PM